 Although we haven’t found any reports of heart-attack induced by modafinil, any unexplained chest pain should be examined by a doctor.
-This is theoretically possible due to the central nervous system stimulating effects of modafinil.
+This is theoretically possible due to the central nervous system stimulating effects of modafinil— though very uncommon.

 5. Severe Skin Reaction

-This condition is very rare, but there are some reports of severe skin reactions resulting from modafinil use in select individuals.
+This condition is rare, but there are some reports of severe skin reactions resulting from modafinil use in select individuals.

 Some users have a severe allergy to modafinil and will break out in skin rashes after taking the drug.
-This is commonly referred to as Steven Johnson Syndrome.
+This is referred to as Steven Johnson Syndrome.

 It’s imperative that anybody experiencing these symptoms visits a medical doctor immediately.

 Modafinil is a popular medication for promoting wakefulness and improving productivity.
-Although rare, there are some side effects that can occur from taking modafinil.
+Although rare, some side effects can occur from taking modafinil.

 The most common side effects are insomnia and headaches.
-These side effects and most of the others are the result of an overstimulation of the central nervous system and dehydration.
+These side effects and most of the others are the results of overstimulation of the central nervous system and dehydration.